acl-301d-summer-2017/lectures/lectures/19-project-week-day-4/README.md

  * Presentation prep
      * Encourage teams to decide now which laptop to present with, and to take a practice run utilizing the projector to get a feel for presentation mode.
  * Application is deployed
-     * Preferably to a site such as Heroku or Firebase
  * All features are completed
      * Original User’s Stories are satisfied as determined by the scope of the project.